Golfnet.ie

 Other Notable Ulster Courses

 • Ardglass Golf Club (County Down): Clifftop links course overlooking the Irish Sea.
-One of Ireland's oldest clubs (1896), featuring dramatic coastal holes perched on cliffs.
+One of Ireland's oldest clubs (1896).

-• Ballyliffin Golf Club (County Donegal): Ireland's most northerly course, featuring two championship links—the Old Links and the Glashedy Links.
-Hosted the Irish Open in 2018.
+• Ballyliffin Golf Club (County Donegal): Ireland's most northerly course, featuring two championship links — the Old Links and the Glashedy Links.
+Hosted the Irish Open in 2018, won by Russell Knox.

 • County Louth Golf Club (Baltray): Host of the East of Ireland Amateur Championship.
-Championship links north of Dublin, technically in Leinster but part of Ireland's northeast coastal links belt.
+Championship links north of Dublin.

-• Cavan Golf Club: Parkland course in County Cavan, one of Ulster's inland courses.
-The club fields competitive teams in GUI Ulster inter-club competitions.
+• Cavan Golf Club: Parkland course, one of Ulster's inland courses.

-• Enniscrone Golf Club (County Sligo): Championship links in Connacht but often grouped with northwest Ireland's coastal courses.
-Features dramatic dune landscapes.
+• Enniscrone Golf Club (County Sligo): Championship links in Connacht, often grouped with northwest Ireland's coastal courses.

-• Malone Golf Club (Belfast): Parkland course in Belfast, one of Northern Ireland's strongest clubs for inter-club competitions.
-Multiple Senior Cup titles.
+• Malone Golf Club (Belfast): Parkland course, one of Northern Ireland's strongest inter-club competition clubs.

 Ulster Golf Tournaments & Championships